The dashboard layout allows you to quickly find what you need to create the most effective dashboard.

 3) Dashboards list

 The dashboards list shows all dashboards for the current dashboards filter selection from the sidebar.
-You can change the view to either list view (default) or tile view from the top-right corner.
-From either view, you can favorite a dashboard or multi-select dashboards to perform management actions in bulk.
+You can change the view to either list view (default) or thumbnail view from the top-right corner.
+From either view, you can favorite a dashboard, multi-select dashboards to perform management actions in bulk, or access the Dashboard Cleanup feature.

 With the default list view, you get a compact list of the dashboards with additional information for each one: